 #2 in Love Is Action Series

 This is the second in a series of articles about how to be in relationship with someone who is mentally un-well, unstable, downright ill, or who behaves that way.
-With the number of Americans who take some kind of prescription drug for depression and other mental illnesses, it is safe to say that people who are suffering from being mentally and emotionally un-well are everywhere.
+These people are everywhere.
+Some of them are the people closest to us—aging parents, life partners, children, teens in their normal role of separating from parents, bosses, friends, and neighbors.
 Rather than shun them or leave them, this series of articles is about helping to love them into better behavior and maybe even into wholeness.

 Many people take the crazy behavior of a loved one as long as they can and then throw in the towel.
 Some last two months, others last two years, and still others somehow manage to hang on for decades, often in misery.
 The problem is that the people who stay are often suffering through it all, and the behavior of the other person never changes.
 If you are suffering through a relationship with someone who doesn’t behave well, and who you can’t or don’t want to leave, this is for you.